Skip to content

 What is the purpose of the new smart metering data backbone?

-The new backbone enables remote operational control, resolves billing inaccuracies, and provides the core data infrastructure needed for advanced efficiency programs and behavioral management tools.
+The data backbone enables remote operational control and resolves long-standing billing inaccuracies.
+It provides the core infrastructure for advanced AI-Enabled Analytics and efficiency programs.

 Read more